- UCAS course code

 - To survey the development of Russophone literature over the course of the early 19th-early 21st centuries;

 - To examine key movements, authors and texts in their social, historical and cultural contexts;

 - Within these contexts, to consider the environments in which Russophone literature has developed and the multiple artistic, cultural, philosophical and political roles it has played;

 - To explore the complex relationship between Russophone literature and Imperial Russian, Soviet and post-Soviet culture, society and politics over the course of the past two centuries.

 On successful completion of the course unit, students will have:

-• A broad understanding of the development of Russian literature from the early 19th century to the early 21st centuries;
+- A broad understanding of the development of Russophone literature from the early 19th century to the early 21st centuries;

-• A thorough understanding of the relationship between Russian literature and Russian culture, society and politics during key periods in Russia's history;
+- A thorough understanding of the relationship between Russophone literature and Imperial Russian, Soviet and post-Soviet culture, society and politics during key historical periods;

-• An understanding of Russian literature as a cultural practice, a social institution and Russia's 'second government'.
+- An understanding of Russophone literature as a cultural practice, a social institution and a 'second government'.

 On successful completion of the course unit, students will have acquired and developed: